wercker-labs/wercker-blog/source/posts/2013-07-10-deploying-golang-to-heroku.md

 ## Adding an wercker.yml

+For this project you want to use my golang box.
+You can tell this to wercker by adding an `wercker.yml` file with set the `box` element to `pjvds/golang`.

+    $ echo "box: pjvds/golang" > wercker.yml
+    $ git add wercker.yml
+    $ git commit -m 'Adds wercker.yml'
+    $ git push origin master

-You can use a `wercker.yml` file to define your wercker build and deployment pipeline.
-Wercker works with sensible defaults.
-The go build pipeline executes the following by default:
+The golang box has - like most boxes at wercker - sensible defaults.
+The default for the go build pipeline is to execute the following command:

 * Setup Go environment
 * Execute `go get ./..` command to get dependencies
 * Execute `go build ./..` command to build your software
 * Execute `go test ./..` command to run your tests

-Add an `wercker.yml` file to the root of you project that tells wercker to run in the `pjvds/golang` box.

-    $ echo "box: pjvds/golang" > wercker.yml
-    $ git add wercker.yml
-    $ git commit -m 'Adds wercker.yml'
-    $ git push origin master

 ## Add your project to wercker

-You can now add your application to wercker.
-Use the wercker heroku addon to simplify this process.
+Now it is time to add your application to wercker.
+You can leverage wercker addon for heroku to do most of the setup for you.

     $ heroku addons:add wercker
     Adding wercker on ancient-temple-243 done, v2 (free) Use `heroku addons:open wercker` to get started.
     Use `heroku addons:docs wercker` to view documentation.

+By adding the addon you share the heroku application details with wercker.
+Wercker will use this information to create an deployment target for you.

-Now you can actually create uou can open the wercker addon page followed by a `wercker create` command to add add your application to wercker.
+Now you can actually create your can open the wercker addon page followed by a `wercker create` command to add add your application to wercker.

     $ wercker create